IdanHajbeko/batch-brute-force/README.md

 ***note*** This script is very but very slow it should be never used as a tool for real uses

-# Ive also created a game where you can test the brute force
+# I've also created a game where you can test the brute force